zkat/miette/README.md

-  [`color-eyre`](https://crates.io/crates/color-eyre): these two enormously influential error handling libraries have pushed forward the experience of application-level error handling and error reporting. `miette`'s `DiagnosticReport` type is an attempt at a very very rough version of their `Report` types.
+  [`color-eyre`](https://crates.io/crates/color-eyre): these two enormously influential error handling libraries have pushed forward the experience of application-level error handling and error reporting. `miette`'s `Report` type is an attempt at a very very rough version of their `Report` types.
 - [`thiserror`](https://crates.io/crates/thiserror) for setting the standard
   for library-level error definitions, and for being the inspiration behind